-The accounts have been prepared in accordance with an accounts direction given by HM Treasury and in accordance with applicable International Financial Reporting Standards (IFRS) and relevant requirements of the Government Financial Reporting Manual (FReM) in so far as they are appropriate to the PWLB.
+The accounts have been prepared in accordance with an accounts direction given by HM Treasury and in accordance with UK adopted international accounting standards as adapted or interpreted for the public sector context by the Government Financial Reporting Manual (FReM) in so far as they are appropriate for the PWLB.
 The accounts have been prepared under the historical cost convention and on a going concern basis in line with the requirements of the FReM.